gohugoio/hugo/content/contribute/documentation.md

 ## Adding New Content

-The Hugo docs are built using Hugo and therefore make heavy use of Hugo's [archetypes][] feature to easily scaffold new instances of content types.
-All content sections in Hugo documentation have an assigned archetype ([see the Hugo docs archetype source][archsource]).
+The Hugo docs make heavy use of Hugo's [archetypes][] feature to easily scaffold new instances of content types.
+All content sections in Hugo documentation have an assigned archetype.
+You can [see the Hugo docs archetype source][archsource] for more clarity.

-Adding new content follows the same pattern, regardless of the content section:
+Adding new content to the Hugo docs follows the same pattern, regardless of the content section:

 ```
-hugo new <docssection>/<newcontent-all-lowercase.md>
+hugo new <DOCS-SECTION>/<new-content-lowercase>.md
 ```

 {{% note "`title:`, `date:`, and Field Order" %}}
 `title` and `date` fields are added automatically when using archetypes via `hugo new`.
-Do not be worried if the order of the new file's front matter fields on your local machine is different than that of the following examples.
-This is a [known issue (#452)](https://github.com/spf13/hugo/issues/452).
+Do not be worried if the order of the new file's front matter fields on your local machine is different than that of the examples provided in the Hugo docs.
+This is a known issue [(#452)](https://github.com/spf13/hugo/issues/452).
 {{% /note %}}

 ### Adding a New Function